Multiplicative structures of the immaculate basis of non-commutative symmetric functions: Symmetric Function Background

 \subsection{The Littlewood-Richardson rule}

-The Littlewood-Richardson rule gives an explicit combinatorial expansion for the product of two Schur functions.
+The \emph{Littlewood-Richardson rule} is an explicit combinatorial expansion for the product of two Schur functions.

-For a word $w$ consisting of letters $\{1, \dots, m \}$, we say $w$ is \textit{Yamanouchi} if for every positive integer $j$ and every prefix of $w$, there are at least as many occurrences of $j$ as there are of $j+1$.
-The \textit{reading word} of a skew tableau $T$ is the word which starts in the top row and reads from right to left, proceeding down the rows.
+A word $w$ over the alphabet $\{1, 2, \dots \}$ is said to be \textit{Yamanouchi} if in every prefix of $w$, the number of occurrences of $j$ is greater than or equal to the number of occurrences of $j+1$, for all $j$.
+The \textit{reading word} of a skew tableau is the word formed by reading each row from right to left, starting from the top row and moving down.

 \begin{Theorem} For partitions $\lambda$ and $\mu$,

 where $\nu$ is a partition of $|\lambda| + |\mu|$ and $c_{\lambda,\mu}^\nu$ is the number of skew tableaux of shape $\nu/\lambda$ whose reading word is a Yamanouchi word of content $\mu$. \end{Theorem}